OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **transforms\security.mytransform.config** to file **config\web.config**

-## Applying transforms from a different directory to multiple targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingtransformsfromadifferentdirectorytomultipletargetsApplyingtransformsfromadifferentdirectorytomultipletargets}
+## Applying transforms from a different directory to multiple targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingtransformsfromadifferentdirectorytomultipletargets}

 Given a package which has the structure: